riley-williams/buoyant/docs/book/src/building-views/conditional-views.md

 ## Conditional Views with `if_view!`

-The `if_view!` macro allows you to write views as-if you're writing a plain `if` statement.
+The `if_view!` macro allows you to write views as if you were writing a plain `if` statement.

 ![Redacted If View](./images/if-redacted.png)